gabetucker2/gostack/README.md

  >> *goes through the stack, finds each card with one of the values in stackOfValues, and returns a Stack of each of those cards*
  >
  > `stack.Get(RETURN_Card, POSITION_Val, stackOfValues, MATCH_Reference)`
- >> *goes through the stack, finds the first card with the same memory address as one the values in stackOfValues (assuming its elements are not primitive types, i.e. assuming its elements are structs or arrays), and returns that card*
+ >> *goes through the stack, finds the first card with the same memory address as one the values in stackOfValues, and returns that card*
  >
  > `stack.Get(RETURN_Cards, POSITION_Val, stackOfValues, MATCH_Reference)`
- >> *goes through the stack, finds each card with a memory address matching one in stackOfValues (assuming its elements are not primitive types, i.e. assuming its elements are structs or arrays), and returns a Stack of each of those cards*
+ >> *goes through the stack, finds each card with a memory address matching one in stackOfValues, and returns a Stack of each of those cards*

  <h3>stack.Push() Function Equivalent</h3>